Stress and Health

 Post Traumatic Stress Disorder (PTSD)

 The diagnostic criteria for PTSD are defined in DSM-IV, the fourth edition of the American Psychiatric Association's Diagnostic and Statistical Manual.
-This is covered in detail on a separate page.
+This is covered in detail here.

 With bullying, the injury is caused by an accumulation of small events rather than one major event.
 The related diagnosis of Prolonged Duress Stress Disorder (PDSD, which is PTSD over time) may be more appropriate.
 However, whereas PTSD is in DSM-IV, PDSD is not - yet.
 PDSD, or Complex PTSD as it is now becoming known, is a more appropriate diagnosis for people who experience distressing events every day, such as the emergency services (eg fire, ambulance and police officers etc), as well as those in abuse situations.